cryptimeleon/cryptimeleon.github.io/getting-started/installation.md

 # Library Installation

 Here, we show you how to install any of the libraries for use in your own project.
 This process depends on your project structure and dependency management; therefore, we have manuals for each of the popular build tools such as Gradle and Maven.

+We assume that you are familiar with the dependency management of your build tool.

 ## Maven

-WIP
+Currently, the libraries are only available via the university nexus repository.
+This is a Maven repository available at `https://nexus.cs.upb.de/repository/sfb901-releases/`.

+The group id of all the **upb.crypto** projects is `de.upb.crypto` and the artifact id corresponds to the name of the library you want to use.
+For example, `craco` for the **upb.crypto.craco** library.

+If you want to use the mclwrap library, you also need to [install the MCL java bindings](#mclwrap-installation).

 ## Gradle